byronic/201605-1GAM/README.md

 1 Game A Month / Friendly game-jam, May 2016.

-The player controls an avatar who fights monsters, controlled by AI.
+The player controls multiple fantasy heros, squadrons and mythical beasts who fight monsters, controlled by AI.

 The objective is to destroy all monsters on the level.